ddev/ddev/docs/content/developers/building-contributing.md

 ampli pull
 ```

-Make sure the API keys are not included to the sources, they are linked during
+Make sure the API keys are not included to the sources; they are linked during
 the compilation using a GitHub secret.

 ## Building